krnak/ztrezor/doc/README.md

 Each address type (Orchard, Sapling, transparent) may be included only once.
 Otherwise UA will be rejected.
 UA containing only a transparent address will be rejected.

 TODO: autoshielding feature

 TODO: UA requirements

 ## Sending (output) Notes

 In Zcash terminology, the user sends and receives _Notes_.
 To send a Note, user chooses Note's value `v`, Note's receiver address `addr` and (an optional) Note's arbitrary comment `memo`.

 To create and send a new Note, user shields the Note, using a randomness `rseed` and `rcv`, getting a tuple (`cm`, `cv`, `C_enc`, `C_out`, `epk`).
 This tuple is recorded to the blockchain.

 - `cm` - Note commitment
 - `cv` - value commitment
 - `C_enc` - Note encryption for a recipient
 - `C_out` - Note encryption for a sender (optional)
 - `epk` - ephemeral key for a Diffie-Helman key exchange

 All these components must be computed in Trezor.
-It is the simpler way how Trezor can validate integrity and randomizations of these components.
+It is the simplest way how Trezor can validate integrity and randomizations of all these components.

 ## Spending (input) Notes

 When user is spending a Note, the only information related to the Note he must reveal within a shielded transaction is the Note's _nullifier_ `nf_new`, computed from the input Note's data `(cm, rseed, nf_old)` and user's nullifier key `nk`.

 Nullifier serves as the serial number of a Note.
 Once the nullifier is revealed within a valid transaction, Note is spent and any other transaction attempting to spend with the same nullifier will be refused.

 Without knowledge of the nullifier key `nk`, nullifier is not linkable to its Note.
 Hence nobody (including a Note sender), given a nullifier, can distinguish which Note was spent.